 Here is a scenario I have seen again and again when it comes to other bloggers:

-Let me first start by saying that there is nothing wrong with earning a decent income with your blog.
+Let me start by saying there is nothing wrong with earning a decent income with your blog.

 You can simultaneously create quality content and make money at the same time.
 Here are a few ways to do so:

-- Publish sponsored posts, to make money even when you don’t have a huge following.
+Publish sponsored posts to make money even when you don’t have a considerable following.

 Starting to monetize from day one not only sets the expectation for your audience but allows you to keep things in perspective.
 Making money with your blog is just as important as creating quality content for your blog.
 One cannot survive without the other.

-You cannot continue to write great content without making any money over a long period of time.
+You cannot continue to write great content without making money over a long period.
 And you cannot expect to get high traffic and engagement if you are not creating quality content.

 Mistake #2: Not Writing Quality Content with Affiliate Links

-Remember how I said a lot of people create quality content on their blogs for a long time without even thinking about monetizing?
-Well, they’re also missing out on great affiliate income.
-If you have written a great article that is getting lots of traffic, you should have some affiliate links in it.
+Remember how I said many people create quality blog content for a long time without thinking about monetizing?
+Well, they’re also missing out on excellent affiliate income.
+You should have affiliate links if you have written a great article that is getting lots of traffic.

-If you’re curious about what affiliate links are, they are pretty links that have your unique tracking code in them.
-When someone purchases a product using your link, you get paid a commission.
+If you’re curious about affiliate links, they are pretty links with your unique tracking code.
+You get paid a commission when someone purchases a product using your link.
 Commissions can range from a couple of dollars to 50% of the sale.
-And the best part about affiliate income is that you do the work one time (when you write the article) and then you just watch the money flow in.
+And the best part about affiliate income is that you do the work once (when you write the article), and then you just watch the money flow in.

 Mistake #3: Not Tracking Stats From Day One

 This one is a big one for me personally with my own blog.
-I had my blog for a couple of years and I had never really sat down and tracked any stats.
-I was not tracking my social media following, Google Analytics traffic, or how much income I was making.
+I had my blog for a couple of years and never really sat down and tracked any stats.
+I was not following my social media following, Google Analytics traffic, or how much income I was making.
 It was just busy work here and there, going through the motions.

-So I sat down and looked at my traffic and my income I noticed that for those two years that I was working on my blog, I had not really grown.
-I was getting anywhere between $50-$200 a month and it was not consistent.
-But after two years, you would expect it to actually grow and not be such a roller coaster.
+So I sat down and looked at my traffic and my income.
+I noticed I had not grown for the two years I worked on my blog.
+I was getting between $50-$200 a month, which was inconsistent.
+But after two years, you would expect it to grow and not be such a roller coaster.

 So I decided to begin tracking my stats.

-I made an excel sheet to track my social media following and income, and then I became a bit obsessed with it.
+I made an excel sheet to track my social media following and income, and then I became somewhat obsessed with it.
 As a result of updating my data every week, I became more concerned about growing them.
-I began to spend more time asking myself: How can I make my numbers grow more than they were and the week before?
+As a result, I began to spend more time asking myself: How can I make my numbers grow more than they were the week before?

-I know that’s a huge jump going from years of only making $100 here and there.
+I know that’s a massive jump from years of only making $100 here and there.
 But it’s the truth.
 Tracking your numbers is so important.
 And it can mean the difference between your blog succeeding in a year or failing.

 Mistake #4: Not Signing Up For Social Media Accounts and Influencer Networks

-I’m hoping that before you bought a domain for your blog you already did your research to make sure that that name is available on Facebook, Twitter, Instagram, and Pinterest.
-This is so important because your social media accounts are like your little army getting traffic for your blog.
+I’m hoping that before you bought a domain for your blog, you researched to make sure that that name is available on Facebook, Twitter, Instagram, and Pinterest.
+This is important because your social media accounts are like your little army getting traffic for your blog.

 Not sure where to find influencer networks to join?
 You can get my list of over 150 for free when you sign up for my email list!

-As long as the sites are legitimate and have a decent Alexa rating (meaning a score lower than your own) then you’re all good to post the link from your blog there.
+As long as the sites are legitimate and have a decent Alexa rating (meaning a score lower than yours), you can post the link from your blog there.

-If you’re not sure which sponsored sites you should focus on first, I highly recommend you join the Blogging Money Update.
+If you’re unsure which sponsored sites, you should focus on.
+But first, I highly recommend you join the Blogging Money Update.

 Blogging Money Update is an email newsletter that sends the best-sponsored post opportunities to bloggers three times a week.
-Opportunities range from $50-$5,000 each and we only share from legitimate sponsored post sites.
+Options range from $50-$5,000 each, and we only share from legitimate sponsored post sites.

-You do need have to have an account on a variety of sponsored post websites in order to apply.
-But after a couple of emails, you will find that you can sign up for a lot of profiles fairly quickly.
+You need to have an account on various sponsored post websites to apply.
+But after a couple of emails, you will find that you can sign up for many profiles reasonably quickly.
 Sign up for the Bogging Money Update here!